Make these unique DIY Easter magnets using cookie cutters shaped like Peeps! These are so cute and easy – even a kid can make them.

 Buy polymer clay in traditional Peeps colors – bright pink, bright yellow, etc. I also bought some brown clay for the eyes.
 Warm up the clay in your hands by rolling it around, then use a clay roller or a regular rolling pin to roll out a thin layer of clay on your surface.

 Press the cookie cutters into the clay; repeat.

 Move the clay pieces to a cookie sheet – use a spatula if sticking becomes an issue.

 Before you throw these bad boys in the oven, give them eyes and give the bunny a nose.
 I just rolled little bits of clay in my fingers.
 When it’s time to bake, follow the instructions on the clay package.

 After they come out of the oven, simply glue the magnets on the back with craft glue.
 Here they are!
 That little squirt is me.

 I’m already thinking of other things I can make with these cookie cutters and clay.
 What would you make?
 If you’d try these Easter magnets, let me know in the comments.
+I’d also love for you to check out the following projects.
 Happy crafting!